 If you feel that you are being unfairly treated, you may turn to the New Jersey Board of Public Utilities (BPU), a regulatory authority with a statutory mandate to ensure safe, adequate, and proper utility services at reasonable rates for customers in New Jersey.
 BPU regulates critical services such as natural gas, electricity, water, and telecommunications and cable television; addresses issues of consumer protection, energy reform, deregulation of energy and telecommunications services and the restructuring of utility rates to encourage energy conservation and competitive pricing in the industry; and is responsible for monitoring utility service and responding to consumer complaints.

-Its Division of Customer Assistance handles verbal and written disputes, interviews and information inquiries.
-Customers may contact the Division with complaints regarding service delays, lack of service, appliance repairs, discontinuance of service, payment arrangements, high bills, deposit requests, and incurred rates/high rates.
-Emergency assistance is also available for gas leaks, fallen wires, and water main breaks.
+Its Bureau of Customer Relations handles verbal and written disputes, interviews and information inquiries.
+Customers may contact the Bureau with complaints regarding service delays, lack of service, appliance repairs, discontinuance of service, payment arrangements, high bills, deposit requests, and incurred rates/high rates.
+Emergency assistance is also available by calling 800.624.0241 for gas leaks, fallen wires, and water main breaks.